yuliyu123/awesome_recruit_sites/README.md

-This rep focus on oversea recruit sites, interview skills and English practice sites(listen and oral), including Sinagpore, Japan, Europen, Crypto(mostly support remote).
+This rep focus on oversea recruitment sites, interview skills and English practice sites(listen and oral), including Sinagpore, Japan, Europen, Crypto(mostly support remote).
 Welcome anyone contribute to this rep.

 # Jobs
 ## All over the world